PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/warp7.md

     ```

     The device now boots into MBL.

-## Logging in to MBL

-To log in to MBL, wait for a login prompt, and then enter the username `root`.
+1. To log in to MBL, wait for a login prompt, and then enter the username `root`.
 You will not be prompted for a password.